syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 Despite it being protected in this agreement, A month of heavy shelling has ransacked the Idlib governorate, creating a "[humanitarian disaster](https://www.un.org/press/en/2019/sc13826.doc.htm)" in the officially demilitarized zone.

-Although within the de-escalation zone, Dar Al-Hikma was one of the last remaining hospitals in the area, after two hospitals were firebombed in Kafr Nabl in one month alone.
+Although within the de-escalation zone, Dar Al-Hikma was one of the last remaining hospitals in the area, after two hospitals were attacked in Kafr Nabl in one month alone.
 This includes the Orient hospital, which has [sustained multiple attacks](https://syrianarchive.org/en/investigations/kafrnabel.html) since 2017.
 The attacks were so intense that the Idlib health directorate released a statement on the 6th of May pushing operations to an emergency status.

 ![](/assets/investigations/daralhikma/image11.jpg)